Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Related Work

 Human-centered evaluation is indispensable for building effective hint generation systems.
 Because learners vary in their needs, pace, and strategies, evaluations must consider how different designs support diverse populations.
 Prior work has explored a range of evaluation settings, shaped by study design choices and deployment targets.
 We organize these into four broad approaches: i) third-party annotation, ii) randomized controlled trials, iii) classroom-scale deployments, and iv) longitudinal studies.

 \textbf{Third-party annotation.} To assess the pedagogical quality of LLM-generated responses, \citet{tack2022ai} conducted a pairwise human-in-the-loop comparison study, with annotators rating responses along dimensions such as talking like teachers, understanding students, and helping improve student understanding.
-Their findings revealed that while LLMs often match teachers in conversational uptake, they lag significantly in their ability to foster deeper understanding.\looseness=-1
+Their findings revealed that while LLMs often match teachers in conversational uptake, they lag significantly in their ability to foster deeper understanding.
+Similar findings were reported by \citet{dai2023can} for LLM-generated evaluations for an introductory data science course; where they found that while the LLM-generated outputs achieved higher readability scores compared to instructor-written responses, they did not translate into pedagogical accuracy.
+The LLM-generated assessments misaligned with the instructors' evaluations of student work along key pedagogical dimensions of goal, benefit and clarity.
+For math error detection, expert tutor annotated analysis by \citet{kakarla2024using} revealed that while GPT-4 \cite{achiam2023gpt} was able to accurately recognize the response criteria for student mistakes, it overidentified student errors for instances that human evaluators considered correct.
+While first-party feedback from learners can help gauge their affective state better, third-party evaluations using pedagogical experts can uncover aspects of learning that might be misrepresented by the learners' feeling of learning \cite{deslauriers2019measuring}. \looseness=-1

 \textbf{Randomized controlled trials (RCTs).} RCTs are among the most common designs in prior work, allowing direct comparisons between feedback strategies in controlled settings.
 For instance, \citet{lieb2024student} evaluated feedback strategies for secondary physics, while \citet{duan2024generating} examined feedback for UI mockup design.
 Both highlight how targeted experimental setups provide causal evidence of effectiveness, though typically over shorter time frames.